Check Your Balance

+2. How do I report my card lost or stolen?

-If you have a registered HOLO card and it’s ever lost or stolen, let us know immediately by logging in to your account and choosing “Report Lost or Stolen” on the HOLO website www.holocard.net, or give us a call at 1-808-768-HOLO(4656).
+If you have a registered HOLO card and it’s ever lost or stolen, let us know immediately by logging in to your account and choosing “Report Lost or Stolen” on HOLOcard.net, or give us a call at 1-808-768-HOLO(4656).
 The balance of a registered card is protected if it is lost or stolen.
 Once you have reported your card lost or stolen, the previous card will be deactivated and your balance can be transferred to a new card.

 3. How do I get my money back after my card was lost or stolen?

 If your card is registered, we can transfer your money or pass to a replacement HOLO card.
-Pick up a card at a participating retailer or TheBus Pass Office at Kalihi Transit Center then give us a call at 1-808-768-HOLO(4656) or go online to www.holocard.net.
+Pick up a card at a participating retailer or TheBus Pass Office at Kalihi Transit Center then give us a call at 1-808-768-HOLO(4656) or go to HOLOcard.net.

 4. Why is my card blocked?